Deep Frequency Filtering for Domain Generalization: Introduction

-Our contributions can be summarized in the following aspects: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item We discover that a simple learnable filtering operation in the frequency domain can significantly improve the generalization capability of DNNs. \item We conceptualize \ourfull~(\ours) and propose an extremely simple yet significantly effective instantiation for \ours~where we learn an adaptive spatial mask to dynamically modulate different frequency components during training for learning generalizable features. \item We conduct an empirical study for comparing different implementations of the proposed \ours, and find that the instance-level adaptability is important for its effectiveness on domain generalization. \end{itemize}
+Our contributions can be summarized in the following: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item We discover that the cross-domain generalization ability of DNNs can be significantly enhanced by a simple learnable filtering operation in the frequency domain. \item We propose an effective Deep Frequency Filtering (\ours) module where we learn an instance-adaptive spatial mask to dynamically modulate different frequency components during training for learning generalizable features. \item We conduct an empirical study for the comparison of different design choices on implementing \ours, and find that the instance-level adaptability is required when learning frequency-space filtering for domain generalization. \end{itemize}